Kamianets-Podilskyi: Jewish history

 During the Khmelnytsky Uprising (1648–58), the Jewish community of Kamianets-Podilskyi suffered much from Khmelnytsky's Cossacks on the one hand, and from the attacks of the Crimean Tatars (their main object being the extortion of ransoms) on the other.

 About the middle of the 18th century, Kamianets-Podilskyi became celebrated as the center of the furious conflict then raging between the Talmudic Jews and the Frankists.
 The city was the residence of Bishop Dembowski, who sided with the Frankists and ordered the public burning of the Talmud, a sentence which was carried into effect in the public streets in 1757.

 Kamianets-Podilskyi was also the residence of the wealthy Joseph Yozel Günzburg.
 During the latter half of the 19th century, many Jews from Kamianets-Podilskyi emigrated to the United States, especially to New York City, where they organized a number of societies.

 One of the first and largest Holocaust massacres carried out in the opening stages of war between Nazi Germany and the Soviet Union, took place in Kamianets-Podilskyi on 27–28 August 1941.
 The killings were conducted by the Police Battalion 320 of the Order Police along with Friedrich Jeckeln's Einsatzgruppen, the Hungarian soldiers, and the Ukrainian Auxiliary Police.
 According to Nazi German reports, in two days a total of 23,600 Jews from the Kamianets-Podilskyi Ghetto were murdered, including 16,000 expellees from Hungary.
 As the historians of the Holocaust point out, the massacre constituted a prelude to the Final Solution conceived by the Nazis at Wannsee several months later.
 Eyewitnesses reported that the perpetrators made no effort to hide their deeds from the local population.

+Population

+According to the data of the first all-Ukrainian population census in 2001, the population of the city was 99,610 people.

+At the end of the 16th century, 10-12 thousand people lived in the city (for comparison: in Kyiv - 15 thousand, in Lviv - 18 thousand).
+After Ottoman rule (1672–1699), the city's population decreased almost 10 times: from 700 houses to only 100 people.

+According to the 1989 the city had a population of 102.2 thousand people, in 1990 - 103 thousand, in 1991 - 105 thousand.